UTS-eResearch/ro-crate-excel/README.md

 ### Representing multiple values

-To represent multiple values - for example if there are multiple affiliations for a person then
+To represent multiple values - for example if there are multiple affiliations for a person then a comma separated list enclosed in square brackets.

 | @id | @type | name | FamilyName | givenName  | affiliation |
 | -- | -- | -- | -- | -- | -- |